wanderlima/react-azap/README.md

-# ⚡ React ZAP UI lib boilerplate
+# ⚡ React AZap Kit boilerplate

-An easy to use React ZAP UI lib boilerplate.
+An easy to use React UI lib boilerplate.

 >This project is under development.